microsoft/vscode-docs/docs/editor/workspace-trust.md

 Learn more at:

-* [Workspace Trust Extension Guide](https://github.com/microsoft/vscode/issues/120251) - Learn how your extensions can support Workspace Trust
+* [Workspace Trust Extension Guide](https://github.com/microsoft/vscode/issues/120251) - Learn how extension authors can support Workspace Trust.
+* [What is a VS Code "workspace"?](/docs/editor/workspaces.md) - Find out more details about the VS Code "workspace" concept.

 ## Common questions